-- 9 (1) A scheme under paragraph 7 may in particular - - include any or all of the provisions specified in paragraphs 19 to 27, 5 (a) except for the provision specified in paragraph 24(2), - make provision which has effect from a date earlier than the date the (b) scheme is made, - make provision in relation to service before the passing of this Act, (c) - make different provision in relation to different cases, circumstances 10 (d) or persons, and - make such incidental, consequential and transitional provision (e) (other than provision modifying an enactment or subordinate legislation) as the IPSA considers appropriate. - (2) In sub-paragraph (1)(e) the reference to subordinate legislation does not 15 include a scheme under paragraph 7.
+- 14 (1) A scheme under paragraph 12 may in particular - (a) include any or all of the provisions specified in paragraphs 24 to 32, except for - (i) the provision specified in paragraph 26(1), unless with the consent of the trustees of the Fund, - (ii) the provision specified in paragraph 31, unless with the consent of the trustees of the Fund, and - (iii) the provision specified in paragraph 29(2), - (b) make provision which has effect from a date earlier than the date the scheme is made. - (c) make provision in relation to service before the passing of this Act,

-Procedur e for MF Ps' pension scheme 10 (1) Before (a) (b) (c) (d) e making a scheme under paragraph 7 the IPSA must consult - the Treasury, the Minister for the Civil Service, the trustees of the Fund, persons the IPSA considers to represent those likely to be affected by the scheme, 20 (e) (f) (g) the Government Actuary, the Review Body on Senior Salaries, and any other person the IPSA considers appropriate.
-25 (2) PSA must send to the Speaker of the House of Commons for laying the House of Commons - any representations made to it by the trustees of the Fund in response to consultation under this paragraph, any scheme made by it under paragraph 7, and a statement of the reasons for making the scheme.
-30 (3) the scheme and the statement of reasons have been laid, the IPSA publish them in a way it considers appropriate.
-(4) The r Salarie (a) (b) eference in sub-paragraph (1)(f) to the Review Body on Senior es- if the name of the body is changed, is to be treated as a reference to the body by its new name, and if the functions of the body (or substantially corresponding functions) become functions of a different body, is to be treated as a reference to the body by which those functions are exercisable.
-35 40 (5) juestion arising under sub-paragraph (4) is to be determined by the er of the House of Commons.

-Ministers' etc pension scheme
+(d) make different provision in relation to different cases, circumstances or persons, and (e) make such incidental, consequential and transitional provision (other than provision modifying an enactment or subordinate legislation) as the IPSA considers appropriate.
+5 (2) -paragraph (1)(e) the reference to subordinate legislation does not e a scheme under paragraph 12.
+Proce dure for MP s' pension scheme 15 (1) Before (a) (b) (c) (d) making a scheme under paragraph 12 the IPSA must consult- the Treasury, the Minister for the Civil Service, the trustees of the Fund, persons the IPSA considers to represent those likely to be affected by the scheme, 10 (e) (f) (g) the Government Actuary, the Review Body on Senior Salaries, and any other person the IPSA considers appropriate.
+15 (2) SA must send to the Speaker of the House of Commons for laying the House of Commons- any representations made to it by the trustees of the Fund in response to consultation under this paragraph, any scheme made by it under paragraph 12, and a statement of the reasons for making the scheme.
+20 (3) the scheme and the statement of reasons have been laid, the IPSA publish them in a way it considers appropriate.
+25 (4) The re Salarie (a) eference in sub-paragraph (1)(f) to the Review Body on Senior if the name of the body is changed, is to be treated as a reference to the body by its new name, and if the functions of the body (or substantially corresponding functions) become functions of a different body, is to be treated as a reference to the body by which those functions are exercisable.
+30 (5) uestion arising under sub-paragraph (4) is to be determined by the er of the House of Commons.
+Ministers' etc pension scheme 35 Mini sters ' etc pen sion scheme 16 (1) about pensio inister for the Civil Service may make a scheme containing provision the application of the assets of the Fund in or towards the provision of ms for or in respect of persons with service to which this paragraph s, in respect of that service.
+40 (2) This pa aragraph applies to service as- the holder of an office specified in Parts 1 to 4 of Schedule 1 to the Ministerial and other Salaries Act 1975 (c.
+27) (ministerial offices),